-- Knowing me, knowing you - How does a girl with a Y chromosome manage biology classes at school?
+- Knowing me, knowing you - how does a girl with a Y chromosome manage biology classes at school?
 Very well thankyou.

-- Dealing with DSD - An article from Midwife Magazine 2015, by Julie Griffiths
+- Dealing with DSD - an article from Midwife Magazine 2015, by Julie Griffiths

 - An interview on Radio 4 about Children with a DSD - Listen to the programme for more information on the biological/medical aspects of DSD, and for a perspective from a psychologist and from the father of an affected child.
 A transcript of the show is also available via this link.